fl1ger/deleg/draft-dnsop-deleg.md

     test.c1.example.org.
 600 IN A 192.0.2.1

 In the above case, the DELEG record for c1.example.org would only be used when trying to resolve names at or below c1.example.org.
 This is why when an AliasMode DELEG or SVCB record is encountered, the resolver MUST query for the SVCB record associated with the given name.

+## Use of DNSSEC

+While DNSSEC is RECOMMENDED, unsigned DELEG records may be retrieved in a secure way from trusted, Privacy-enabling DNS servers using encrypted transports.

+FOR DISCUSSION: This will lead to cyclical dependencies.
+A DELEG record can introduce a secure way to communicate with trusted, Privacy-enabling DNS servers.
+For that, it needs to be DNSSEC signed.

+### Preventing downgrade attacks

+A flag in the DNSKEY record is used as a backwards compatible, secure signal to indicate to a resolver that DELEG records are present or that there is an authenticated denial of a DELEG record.
+Legacy resolvers will ignore this flag and use the DNSKEY as is.

+Without this secure signal an on-path adversary can remove DELEG records and its RRsig from a response and effectively downgrade this to a legacy DNSSEC signed response.

 ## AliasMode Record Type